cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 !!!
 Important
     Only upgrades for PostgreSQL minor releases are supported.

+Rolling upgrades are started when:

-To initiate a rolling update, the user can change the `imageName` attribute of the cluster.
+- the user changes the `imageName` attribute of the cluster specification;

+- after the operator is updated, to ensure the Pods run the latest instance manager;

+- when a change in the PostgreSQL configuration requires a restart to be applied.

 The operator starts upgrading all the replicas, one Pod at a time, starting from the one with the highest serial.

 The primary is the last node to be upgraded.
 This operation is configurable and managed by the `primaryUpdateStrategy` option, accepting these two values:

 - `switchover`: the rolling update process is managed by Kubernetes and is entirely automated, with the *switchover* operation